binpash/pash/pldi/osdi_reviews.md

 Significant Weaknesses
 ----------------------

-Niche applicability: do users actually write shell scripts any more?
-If they do, do they consist of complex data-processing pipelines?
+> Niche applicability: do users actually write shell scripts any more?
+If they do,
+> do they consist of complex data-processing pipelines?

+kk: Can we find/provide an example?

 Comments for author
 -------------------